 Jim Lang, CEO of EVERSANA added, “Innovative therapies like Gimoti allow innovative commercialization strategies.
 That’s why we’ve built a comprehensive integrated commercial services platform, powered by more than 2,000 employees, to bring innovative products to the market, reducing cost and risk while simultaneously improving outcomes.
 We are very pleased to enter into a strategic partnership with Evoke and look forward to supporting all aspects of commercialization to ensure a smooth and successful launch of Gimoti.”

-Concurrent to execution of this agreement, Evoke has delivered a notice of termination to Novos Growth Partners for the commercialization agreement dated January 5, 2019.
+In addition, Evoke and Novos Growth Partners have mutually agreed to terminate the commercialization agreement dated January 5, 2019.

 Gastroparesis is a debilitating, episodic condition that disproportionately affects adult women and is characterized by slow or delayed gastric emptying of the stomach’s contents after meals, often resulting in flares of symptoms that include nausea, vomiting, abdominal pain and bloating.
 Vomiting and gastric emptying delays can cause unpredictable absorption of food and oral medications, which complicate glucose control and can lead to dehydration and malnutrition.
 These clinical manifestations of gastroparesis also potentially render existing oral drug treatment options ineffective.
 If approved, Gimoti would be the first non-oral drug treatment for symptoms associated with acute and recurrent diabetic gastroparesis in adult women and would represent the first significant advancement in the treatment of gastroparesis in 40 years.